 Want to know how you are doing so far?
 Or what you need to get this year to achieve that 2:1 or 1st you are aiming for?

 Well.... you can use the tool below or click here to download an Excel spreadsheet to calculate your degree average.
-Use the marks from your online results (Academic Summary), which are the raw marks (not rounded).
-Degrees are calculated by using the best 100 credits from years 2 and 3.
+Use the marks from your online results (once ratified by an Exam Board), which are the raw marks (not rounded).
+Undergraduate degrees are calculated by using the best 100 credits from years 2 and 3.

 If you have a 40 credit module this would count as 2 of your 20 credit modules in the tool below, but only use it once if this module is your lowest mark.

-If your programme has 10 credit modules, please download the Excel spreadsheet from the link and use the more comprehensive 10 credit calculator (sheet two of the spreadsheet).
+If your course has 10 credit modules, please download the Excel spreadsheet from the link and use the more comprehensive 10 credit calculator (sheet two of the spreadsheet).